Jean-Luc Moudenc: Career

 Born in Toulouse, Moudenc graduated from Toulouse 1 University Capitole in 1984.
 He worked as a journalist before entering local politics.
 He became a municipal councillor in 1987, before entering the Regional Council of Midi-Pyrénées in 1992, where he stayed until 2004.
 He also was General Councillor of Haute-Garonne from 1994 to 2008 for the canton of Toulouse-9.

 After the elevation of Mayor Philippe Douste-Blazy to the position Minister of Health, an interim officeholder was appointed in the person of Françoise de Veyrinas.
 Moudenc succeeded her as Mayor of Toulouse.
 He was defeated in the 2008 municipal election but retook the position in the 2014 municipal election; he has also been President of Toulouse Métropole since 24 April 2014.
 From 2012 to 2014, he served as the member of the National Assembly for the third constituency of Haute-Garonne.
 In that capacity, he succeeded Pierre Cohen, who did not file a candidacy.
 Moudenc is standing for reelection in the 2020 municipal election with the support of Les Républicains and La République En Marche!
 (REM).

+In March 2026, Jean-Luc Moudenc stated, "Mélenchonism is not just one political family of the Left among others.
+It represents a break with the Republic.
+LFI is a deadly and dangerous poison.
+And I believe there was a reflex to protect democracy against this political movement—a reflex that stemmed from extremely diverse political persuasions".